People

 Founding Director, Global Mental Health and Stigma Program

-Dr. Larry Yang explores global mental health and how culture relates to stigma, in order to implement interventions that improve recovery from stigmatizing conditions, such as mental illness and HIV.
+Dr. Lawrence Yang explores global mental health and how culture relates to stigma, to implement interventions that improve recovery from stigmatizing conditions, such as mental illness and HIV.

 David B Abrams